drbfraser/CRADLE-Platform/docs/development.md

 docker-compose up
 ```

 All the Docker images will build and then the Docker containers will start.
-You may add the `-d` option to run the Docker containers in the background.
+You may add the `-d` option to run the Docker containers in the background, although that makes it more difficult to see log messages from Flask and MySQL.

 Now it's time to run the database migrations.
-Once the containers have fully started, run the following command.
-If you did not use the `-d` option above, you may need to launch a new terminal.
+Once the containers have fully started, run the following command in a new terminal window.

 ```
 docker exec cradle_flask flask db upgrade